Birthday Depression: It’s OK to Feel Sad on Your Special Day

 - Trying yoga or any other physical activity you like

-- Performing acts of kindness such as donating to an organization
+- Performing acts of kindness, such as donating to an organization

 - Going on a journey

-- Practicing gratitude and mindfulness without distractions
+- Practising gratitude and mindfulness without distractions

 - Taking a class